arjun16kannan-del/ArjunK_Bluestamp_Portfolio/index.md

 For my second milestone, I integrated sensors and implemented line-following behavior.
 Using an IR sensor, the robot detects the line and adjusts its motors to stay on track.
 I also added an IR obstacle sensor and an ultrasonic sensor for detecting objects both to the side and infront of the robot.

 One surprising part was how important hardware calibration is.
 My code initially didn’t work, but after adjusting the sensor’s potentiometer, the robot followed the line smoothly.
 A key challenge was debugging whether issues were caused by code or hardware.
-I also changed my original obstacle plan—rather than navigating around objects, the robot now performs a 180-degree turn when it detects one, which is more reliable.

 Before the final milestone, I plan on improving the turning accuracy, make obstacle detection more consistent, and better integrating all the components.